• Skip to main content

 frying onions chilies for khichdi

-7. Then add 1 small chopped tomato, ¼ teaspoon turmeric and ½ teaspoon salt.
-You can also add ¼ teaspoon red chilli powder.
+7. Then add 1 medium chopped tomato, ¼ teaspoon turmeric and ½ teaspoon salt.
+You can also add ¼ teaspoon red chilli powder (optional) for heat.

 tomatoes salt to make khichdi

 8. Saute until tomatoes turn mushy.
-You can also use carrots and french beans and saute them for 2 to 3 mins.
+If using vegetables add them here and saute for 2 to 3 mins.
 I did not have any veggies so I have not added.

 frying tomatoes

 9. Drain the daal completely and add it here.
-Fry for 3 to 4 mins.
+Saute for 3 to 4 mins to bring out the aroma of the dal.
 Skip frying if you are using roasted dal.

 frying dal for khichdi